SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloudtrail-pci-compliance.md

 ## Collecting Logs for the PCI Compliance for AWS CloudTrail App

-This page provides instructions for collecting logs for the the PCI Compliance for AWS CloudTrail App.
+This section provides instructions for collecting logs for the the PCI Compliance for AWS CloudTrail App.

 To configure an AWS CloudTrail Source, do the following:
 1. [Grant Sumo Logic access](/docs/send-data/sources/sources-hosted-collectors/amazon-web-services/grant-access-aws-product.md) to an Amazon S3 bucket.
 2. [Configure CloudTrail](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html) in your AWS account.
 3. Confirm that logs are being delivered to the Amazon S3 bucket.
 4. Add an [AWS CloudTrail Source](/docs/send-data/sources/sources-hosted-collectors/amazon-web-services/aws-cloudtrail-source.md) to Sumo Logic.
 5. Install the Sumo Logic App for [PCI Compliance for AWS CloudTrail](#Install_the_Sumo_Logic_App).

 ## Installing the PCI Compliance for AWS CloudTrail App